-- You will receive a letter from MCPC to confirm MCPC's approval for the purchase and advise any special conditions that approval may be subject to. - Consult your parish solicitor when you find a suitable property.
+- You will receive a letter from MCPC to confirm MCPC's approval for the purchase and advise any special conditions that approval may be subject to. - Consult the BOA's lawyer when you find a suitable property.
 They can assist with drawing up the Agreement for Sale and Purchase and will be responsible for arranging the property settlement, the land transfer and mortgage registration (if applicable).
 The parish will be asked to sign a letter of engagement.
-This is appropriate, as MCPC do not engage the solicitor.
+This is appropriate, as MCPC do not engage the lawyer.

-The Agreement for Sale and Purchase must be approved by the parish's solicitor before it can be signed by a member of the Board of Administration.
+The Agreement for Sale and Purchase must be approved by the BOA's lawyer before it can be signed by a member of the BOA.

-Unless the title is in the name of a Trust, the Sale and Purchase Agreement must be signed by a member of the Board of Administration, as property title holder.
+Unless the title is in the name of a Trust, the Sale and Purchase Agreement must be signed by a member of the BOA, as property title holder.